 Her way of teaching was so simple: just try to copy what you see.
 What’s next to the subject?
 And what’s behind?
 Where does the light came from?
 How can you recreate the light effects on the water with a brush?

 look, understand, think, recreate.
 You’ve made a mistake?
 You can correct it.

-These are some of the paintings I made during high school:
+these are some of the paintings I made during high school:

 With a couple of them I entered an art contest for all kinds of high schools in the area and won second place.

 Maybe the reason is that in order to paint my emotions I need time and peace of mind to be able to explore and process them.
 And the university I chose didn’t allow it.
-Not because it was particularly hard or anything, but because it really drained almost all my energy.
-During those years, thanks to some unprofessional professors, I felt like the path I chose was wrong.
-Like I was wrong as a person.

 Well, a few days after my graduation the Covid-19 pandemic started, and here I am, painting again and ready for the future with my newborn portfolio of past experiences.